avaliani/webapp-snapshot-java/README.md

 #### Filter initialization parameters:

+All parameters are optional.
+By default *AjaxSnapshotsSnapshotService* is used as the snapshotService.

 *Snapshot service parameters:*

 * **snapshotService** - the snapshotting service.
 Two built in services are available: (1) *com.github.avaliani.snapshot.AjaxSnapshotsSnapshotService* and (2) *com.github.avaliani.snapshot.PrerenderSnapshotService*.
 Or you can implement your own.